Welcome to the

 When I want to go out for dinner with my partner, we ask each other: ‘What do you feel like?’

 How amazing it is that just one word has the power to create a whole world of flavors and atmospheres.
-‘Italian’ conjures the scent of basil and pasta al pomodoro, or a crunchy pizza from a wood fired oven.
-Vietnamese is the wonderful combinations of star anise, ginger, cinnamon, and lime that make a delicious pho.
+‘Italian’ conjures the scent of basil and pasta al pomodoro or a crunchy pizza from a wood-fired oven.
+Vietnamese is the wonderful combination of star anise, ginger, cinnamon, and lime that make a delicious pho.

 Here is another example: